barbazul/1kfa/mod_guide_campaigns.md

 defeat the Threshold Guardian, or if that chapter was skipped, they will have to come to terms with where they've been and who they are now.

-A game of Deckahedron World can resolve in many ways.
+A game of 1kFA can resolve in many ways.
 Where does their new power lie?
 Game mechanisms?
 Relationships?
 Knowledge?
 Something else?

 ### The Chapter 8 Move